amboar/fpos/README.md

     $ make install-user

 `make` is used to manage configuration of `ccan` modules used by `fpos`, and to then drive `distutils` for the remainder of the installation.
+On Linux distros this will install `fpos` and other scripts into `~/.local/bin`, so make sure this is listed in your `$PATH`.

 The above command is enough if the system already provides the dependencies listed in `requirements.txt`.
 If these dependencies are not installed, then